tobim-dev/cookidoo-scraper/README.md

 # Cookidoo Scraper

-This projects implements a REST-API the Cookidoo® website.
-For example, you can get recipe information for a specific recipe or get information for all recipes on your weekplan.
-In proving the information it scrapes Cookidoo® website.
+This project implements a REST API of the Cookidoo® website.
+For example, you can retrieve recipe information for a specific recipe or information for all recipes on your weekly schedule.
+To get the information, the Cookidoo® website is scraped.

 ## Motivation